obsidianmd/obsidian-help/da/Plug-ins/Stifinder.md

 The File explorer shows [[Accepterede filformater|the list of files Obsidian can recognize]] in your vault.
 You can open notes, [[Oprette noter]] and folders, and [[Omdøbe noter]] in it.
 Right clicking on a note or directory in the File explorer will bring up appropriate options, such as renaming or making a copy.
-This is also the best way to set your default folder for when you [[Indlejer filer]].
+This is also the best way to set your default folder for when you [[Indlejre filer]].

 It's one of the crucial plugins that we recommend you to keep enabled.